turingschool/backend-curriculum-site/module3/projects/consultancy/ideation.md

 ### Integrations

 * Which APIs will you use?
 * Which OAuth integration are you planning to use?
+How will you use OAuth to do something on the user's behalf?
 ```

 ### APIs

-Your application **must make good use of one external dataset or API**.
+Your application **must make good use of at least TWO external datasets or APIs**.
 Some examples include:

 #### Government Data